edgardomortiz/Captus/docs/content/assembly/extract/preparation.md

 In order to add your own FASTA assembly files, a <i class="fas fa-exclamation-triangle"></i> **VERY IMPORTANT** step is to rename them so they are clearly identified throughout the rest of the analysis.
 {{% /notice %}}

-The same tips apply for renaming you FASTA assemblies.
 In general, a good tip for renaming your samples is to think on how you want the names in your final phylogenetic tree.

 The only special characters that are safe to use in the sample name are `-`, and `_` (`_` is commonly used to replace spaces in many phylogenetic programs).
 Otherwise, do not use spaces other special characters (``! " # $ % & ( ) * + , . / : ; < = > ? @ [ \ ] ^ ` { | } ~``) or accented letters (like `á`, `è`, `ü`, `ç`, `ñ`), they are just guaranteed to give you headaches at some point.